Building Efficient CNNs Using Depthwise Convolutional Eigen-Filters (DeCEF): Related Work

 {\bf Pruning:} Pruning refers to techniques that aim at reducing the number of parameters in a pre-trained network by identifying and removing redundant weights.
+This is a very invested topic in the attempt to reduce the model complexity.
+Although being different from our use case, we list the state-of-the-art pruning techniques in this section to have a more complete view on model reduction techniques.
 In Optimal Brain Damage by \citet{LeCun1990}, and later in Optimal Brain Surgeon by \citet{Hassibi1993}, redundant weights are defined by their impact on the objective function, which are identified using the Hessian of the loss function.
 Other definitions of redundancy have been proposed in subsequent work.
-For instance, \citet{Anwar2017} applies pruning on the filter-level of \glspl{cnn} by using particle filters to propose pruning candidates. \citet{Han2015b} introduces a simpler pruning method using a strong L2 regularization term, where weighs under a certain threshold are removed. \citet{Molchanov2016} uses Taylor expansion to approximate the influence in the loss function by removing each filter. \citet{Li2016} identifies and removes filters having a small effect on the accuracy.
+For instance, \citet{Anwar2017} applies pruning on the filter-level of \glspl{cnn} by using particle filters to propose pruning candidates. \citet{Han2015b} introduces a simpler pruning method using a strong L2 regularization term, where weighs under a certain threshold are removed. \citet{Molchanov2016} uses Taylor expansion to approximate the influence in the loss function by removing each filter. \citet{hu2016network} iteratively optimizes the network by pruning unimportant neurons based on analysis of their outputs on a large dataset. \citet{Li2016} identifies and removes filters having a small effect on the accuracy. \citet{aghasi2017net} prunes a trained network layer-wise by solving a convex optimization program. \citet{liu2017learning} takes wide and large networks as input models, but during training insignificant channels are automatically identified and pruned afterwards.
 More recently, in~\cite{Luo2017b} and \cite{Luo2017}, \citeauthor{Luo2017} analyzes the redundancy of filters in a trained network by looking at statistics computed from its next layer. \citet{He2017} proposes an iterative LASSO regression based channel selection algorithm. \citet{Huang2018} removes filters by training a pruning agent to make decisions for a given reward function.
-In~\cite{Yu2018}, \citeauthor{Yu2018} poses the pruning problem as a binary integer optimization and derives a closed-form solution based on final response importance.
+In~\cite{Yu2018}, \citeauthor{Yu2018} poses the pruning problem as a binary integer optimization and derives a closed-form solution based on final response importance. \citet{lin2018accelerating} prunes filters across all layers by proposing a global discriminative function based on prior knowledge of each filter. \citet{tung2018clip} combines network pruning and weight quantization in a single learning framework that performs pruning and quantization jointly. \citet{zhang2018systematic} first formulate the weight pruning problem a a nonconvex optimization problem constraints specifying the sparsity requirements and optimize using the using the alternating direction method of multipliers.
+Other work \cite{zhuang2018discrimination} uses discrimination-aware losses into the network to increase the discriminative power of intermediate layers. \cite{huang2018data} adds a scaling factor to the outputs and then add sparsity regularizations on these factors. \citet{he2019filter} compresses CNN models by pruning filters with redundancy, rather than those with "relatively less" importance. \citet{lin2019toward} propos a scheme that incorporates two different regularizers which fully coordinates the global output and local pruning operations to adaptively prune filters.
+Later, \citet{lin2019towards}, proposed an effective structured pruning approach that jointly prunes filters as well as other structures in an end-to-end manner by defining a new objective function with sparsity regularization which is solved by generative adversarial learning. \citet{ding2019centripetal} proposes a novel optimization method, which can train several filters to collapse into a single point in the parameter hyperspace which can be trimmed with no performance loss. \citet{liu2019metapruning} proposes a meta network, which is able to generate weight parameters for any pruned structure given the target network, which can be used to search for good-performing pruned networks. \cite{you2019gate} introduce gate decorators to identify unimportant filters to prune. \cite{Molchanov_2019_CVPR} prunes filters by using Taylor expansions to approximate a filter’s contribution. \cite{ding19a} finds the least important filters to prune by a binary search. which keeps searching for the least important filters in a binary search manner \citet{luo2020autopruner} proposes an efficient channel selection layer to find less important filters automatically in a joint training manner. \citet{lin2020hrank} proposes a method that is mathematically formulated to prune filters with low-rank feature maps. \cite{He_2020_CVPR} introduces a differentiable pruning criteria sampler. \cite{ding2020lossless} proposes a re-parameterization of CNNs to a remembering part and a forgetting part.
+The former learns to maintain the performance and the latter learns for efficiency. \cite{liu21ab} proposes a layer grouping algorithm to find coupled channels automatically. \cite{shi2021} uses an effective estimation of each filter, i.e., saliency, to measured filters from two aspects: the importance for prediction performance and the consumed computational resources.
+This can be used to preserve the prediction performance while zeroing out more computation-heavy filters.